LFG115/The-US-Office-Quiz-2/README.md

 ### Pre development

-- I wrote out and created a flow chart.
+- I had writen out and created a flow chart.
 All I had to do then is follow the chart and code one area at a time before moving on to the next.
 The aim is to provide early and continuous delivery of the project.

 ![flow chart](assets/flow_chart.png.jpeg)